jnovinger/django-eecommerce/README.rst

 Documentation
 -------------

-The full documentation is at https://django-eecommerce.readthedocs.org.
+The full documentation _will_ reside at https://django-eecommerce.readthedocs.org.

 Quickstart
 ----------